Fail-gh/Fedora-Setup-Script/README.md

 # Fedora-Setup-Script

-### :warning: Tested only on GNOME, autostart doesn't show terminal in KDE at the moment, other Desktop Environment are not tested :warning:
+### :warning: Only works with the latest version of Fedora Workstation with GNOME :warning:

 ## Install instruction